2 Hawaiian men guilty of hate crime in white man's beating

 U.S. District Judge J. Michael Seabright ordered Kaulana Alo-Kaonohi and Levi Aki Jr. detained pending sentencing scheduled for March 2, and marshals moved to handcuff the two men after the verdict was announced in the afternoon.

 Family members and supporters wept in the courtroom and called out to the men: “I love you,” and “Be good.”
-“God bless you daddy,” one toddler said.
+“God bless you daddy,” said Alo-Kaonohi’s son Kahue, 3.

 In an unusual move, the U.S. Department of Justice sought to prosecute Alo-Kaonohi and Aki and secured a federal grand jury indictment in December 2020 charging each with a hate crime count punishable by up to 10 years in prison.

-Note: This story has been corrected to reflect that the defendant’s son is 3 years old, not 4.